xylous/izobata/README.md

 - colour support.
 Some modern terminals can support 24 bit RGB, but not all.
     Thus, a limit of only 256 colours.
 Or worse: 16!

+To learn about the library interface, check the [API reference](./doc/API.md).

 ## Getting started

 ### Requirements